bruab/yourfirstthreeclients.com/_posts/2024-05-24-let-people-know-youre-freelancing.md

 title: "Let people know you're freelancing"
 ---

-You probably know some [people who could hypothetically hire you](/people-who-hire-freelancers), and you _definitely_ know some people who know some _other_ people who could hire you.
+You probably know some [people who could hypothetically hire you](/people-who-hire-freelancers), and you _definitely_ know people who know some _other_ people who could hire you.

-These people you know—do they know you're looking for clients, and what kind of work you can do?
+These people—do they know you're looking for clients, and what kind of work you can do?

 ![image of people not sure what you do](/assets/images/not-sure-what-you-do.png)